eviltester/TestingApp/java/testingapps/seleniumtestpages/src/main/resources/pagehtml/simplenotetaker/about.md

 - `Load` to load in the data from the currently chosen storage.
 - `Show` to show the data in the browser
 - `Clear All` to clear all of the stored data

+## Managing Storage in Manage List View

+All data is loaded into the browser when editing in Manage List view.

+Note details are truncated to show in the details summary when it is a long note.

+Press:

+- [x] to `Delete` an item
+- [Edit] to `Edit` an item in the Edit List View
+- expand the details view to see the note

+## JavaScript Hacking

+The main note taking application code is accessible in the `document`, so it is possible to work with the loaded and stored data entirely from the console using JavaScript.

+This might help with the creation of test data and automating without using the UI.